PrathamRsGithub/Hotel-Website--Simple-BootStrap-Html-Project/README.md

-#This is my Simple HTML Bootstrap Certification Project, used PHP as a BackEnd language
+#This is my Simple HTML Bootstrap Certification Project, used PHP as a BackEnd language.